coreshop/CoreShop/docs/03_Development/06_Order/08_OrderList/02_Bulk.md

-# CoreShop Order List Filter
+# CoreShop Order List Bulk Actions

 This comes in handy if you need some special filtered data in your Order List.
 Your Customer is able to filter orders on specific conditions.